damb121/myciproject/README.md

 The responsiveness of the content on smaller devices can be improved.
 Splitting out the images and text with more Divs etc would make the adjustment much easier.
 For future work I will continously check the different device sizes as the site is built out.
 I found leaving this to the end difficult and improving it would require redoing a lot of the site.

 A lot time was wasted on the sizing positioning of the demo video.
-In future it would help to jot out the differnet pages and content before hand.
+In future it would help to jot out the different pages and content before hand.

 The validation sites should also have been used earlier as I found both very useful but at the end of the project.